EastonLee/eastonlee.github.io/_posts/2017-03-30-neural-networks-for-machine-learning-university-of-toronto.markdown

 ## Ways to deal with the large number of possible outputs

-# Week 5

-Object recognition with neural nets.
-In this module we look at why object recognition is difficult.
+# Week 5: Object recognition with neural nets.

 ## Why object recognition is difficult